dronzal/ASAP/README.md

 ### Voice / Gesture Commands

-Both voice commands as well as gestures are used to interact with the video conferencing tool and with the videoconference paerticipants.
-Currently the follwoing commands are supported:
+Both voice commands as well as gestures are used to interact with the video conferencing tool and with the videoconference participants.
+Currently the following commands are supported:

 #### Command Mode
 * Move into command mode: Show two hands to the webcam